BambuCraft/PartiumAPI/README.md

 2. [Dependencies](#requirments)
 3. [Why?](#why)

+### Repo strucure
+All branches with a version number should be buildable, the wip branch will have the latest changes, but there is no guarantie it will compile.

 ### How to use:
 The following command should explain everything there is to know, colors are in the hex format and blades can have an optional model.
 If a model is provided it will not render a lightsaber blade.
 Specifying a color when using a blade model is currently unimplemented.
+Further knowladge can be obtained in the [wiki](#how-to-use)

 ```jsonc
 /give @p partium:sword[